Spring Boot Starter Projects

 - DevTools

-- Choose
+-

-- Import the project into Eclipse.
+file. - Import the project into Eclipse (or your preferred IDE).

-- If you want to understand all the files that are part of this project, you can go here.
+- If you want to understand all the files that are part of this generated project, you can check the detailed explanation here (link to explanation or documentation).

 Spring Boot Starter Web

-Spring Boot Starter Web has two crucial features.
+Spring Boot Starter Web has two crucial features:

 - Compatible Dependencies that are needed to develop web applications